Best daily deals

 Use a VPN when using a free public Wi-Fi hotspot

-If you’re in Starbucks getting your latte, you may be tempted to jump onto their free Wi-Fi to check your email or your online banking.
+If you’re in Starbucks getting your latte, you may be tempted to jump onto their free Wi-Fi to check your email or online banking.
 But free Wi-Fi hotspots are terrible in terms of security.
 There’s a more than likely chance there’s someone on the premises monitoring the network for usernames and passwords.

 Change your passwords regularly